layerzzzio/lhava-api-etl/collaboration.md

 I chose to do this using Flutter over Retool since:
 - I know Flutter quickly well and creating a dashboard with it is fast and easy
-- I thought it could be useful to know, we potentially have the possibility to create a custom dashboard for customers
+- I thought it could be useful to know, we potentially have the possibility to create a custom dashboard for customers.
+Could be useful if creating a SAAS is where Llava wants to go toward

 ## Collaboration with other teams